-The Economic Forecast Council estimates that British Columbia's real GDP grew by 2.1 per cent in 2012 and projects that the rate of real GDP growth will remain at 2.1 per cent in 2013, before increasing to 2.5 per cent in 2014.
-Risks to British Columbia's economic outlook include a return to recession in the United States; the European sovereign debt crisis threatening the stability "...when government and First Nations are able to get along, when there is equitable sharing of benefits, a positive environment for responsible economic development flourishes."
+The Economic Forecast Council expects British Columbia's real GDP will grow by 1.6 per cent in 2013 and 2.5 per cent in 2014.
+Risks to British Columbia's economic outlook include the following: further slowing of domestic economic activity; renewed weakness in the US economy; the ongoing European sovereign debt crisis threatening the stability of global financial markets; exchange rate volatility; and slower than anticipated economic growth in Asia dampening demand for BC's exports.

+"...when government and First Nations are able to get along, when there is equitable sharing of benefits, a positive environment for responsible economic development flourishes."